sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/index.rst

 Sparkflows - ECS Fargate Deployment
 ===============================

-Sparkflows deployment on ECS Fargate
+This document serves as a detailed guide in understanding the steps involved for deployment of Sparkflows on ECS Fargate.

 .. toctree::
    :maxdepth: 2